 Top exponent of the "golden generation" of Colombian football

-Carlos Alberto Valderrama Palacio, also known as ""El Pibe"", is a Colombian football (soccer) player who played as a midfielder.
+Carlos Alberto Valderrama also known as "El Pibe", is a Colombian football (soccer) player who played as a midfielder.
 A creative playmaker, known for his precise passing, technical skills, and elegance on the ball, he is regarded as one of the best Colombian and South American footballers of all time.

 Valderrama is recognizable for his enormous blond bush of hair and is known for his skillful passing and shielding.
 Valderrama was born in Santa Marta and captained his national team during the 1990, 1994, and 1998 World Cups, before announcing his international retirement after the 1998 competition having received 94 caps and scored seven times.